TrogWW/the-wind-waker-history/README.md

 # The Legend of Zelda: The Wind Waker - Speedrun History

-This document covers the history of The Wind Waker Any% speedruns up until the discovery of Barrier Skip.
+This document covers the history of The Wind Waker speedruns.

 ## Runs